Closed for the Season – Opening Day April 1, 2026

 Yes!
 Many regional libraries participate in the Museum Pass Program and offer Chanticleer passes to their patrons (available in digital or physical form depending on the library).

-Each Library Pass provides general admission for two guests ages 13 and up, valid any day except Mother’s Day weekend and Friday evenings after 4 pm (May through Labor Day).
+Each Library Pass provides general admission for two guests ages 13 and up, valid any day except Mother’s Day weekend and Friday evenings after 4 pm (May through September).
 Parking reservations are still required.

 Check with your local library to see if they offer a Chanticleer pass.